I have done absolutely everything wrong at some point. But in the process I learned what it takes to play the instrument easily and effectively.

 The throat is another problem, as it often can impede #1 (monitor this through exercise of #2).

 Speed of #1 is very important, as it must work in sync with #2 and change throughout registers (high notes = fast air).
-Again, posture must facilitate the changes in air speed.
+Again, posture/support must facilitate the changes in air speed.

 All other techniques stem from these two functions.